anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 Likewise, if the record data is purely a numerical value, it can be expressed as either an unsigned or negative integer.

+### EDNS OPT Pseudo-RRs

+TBD

+### Other special RRs
+Further special records, e.g., TSIG can be defined in other specifications and are out of scope of this document.

+### RR Definition

 The representation of a DNS resource records is defined in {{fig:dns-rr}}.

 ~~~ CDDL